 · As a region of just 3 million and growing to 5 million, alleged problems of sprawl on the scale experienced globally are simply not there.
 What we have done is to short change our infrastructure investment which is now below capacity, creating issues of congestion and infrastructure pressure not attributable to ‘sprawl’ but to under investment in transport and related infrastructure over a 20 year period.

-Consumption Atlas) that residents of inner city, high density housing created a larger carbon footprint through energy use than suburban alternatives.
+· Suggestions that high density living is more environmentally sustainable don’t concur with the evidence.
+No less than the Australian Conservation Foundation showed (in its Consumption Atlas) that residents of inner city, high density housing created a larger carbon footprint through energy use than suburban alternatives.
 They also showed that inner city residents were generally no more likely to use public transport than suburban alternatives.
 The reason?
 They’re wealthier, with less need to turn off the lights and conserve power.

 · This was reinforced in studies by Professor Bob Birrell of Monash University, who showed that high density dwellings were typically more energy intensive.
 Stands to reason if you think about it: lighting and air conditioning of common areas, lack of cross flow ventilation, use of electric clothes driers rather than a (solar) clothes line in the backyard.
 The list goes on.